YinHK-gameDev/unity-learn/physics/collider/README.md

 > A static collider is a GameObject that has a Collider but **no Rigidbody**.
 For motionless gameobject(**死物**), its collider is static collider(**no rigid body**)

 ### Dynamic colliders
-Colliders on a GameObject that has a Rigidbody are known as dynamic colliders.
+Colliders on a GameObject that has a Rigidbody are known as **dynamic colliders**.

+### Rigidbody colliders
+This is a GameObject with a Collider and a normal, non-kinematic Rigidbody attached.
+Rigidbody colliders are fully simulated by the physics engine and can react to collisions and forces

 ### Physic Material
 The Physic Material adjusts friction and bouncing effects of colliding GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.